Address the weaknesses of the Lisbon strategy and confront the crisis.

 1. The context

-2020 was designed to meet the urgency of the crisis and its social consequences, while proposing a strategy for long-term growth.
+2020 was designed to meet the urgency of the crisis and its social consequences while proposing a strategy for long-term growth.
 It also aims to fill a number of gaps that had not allowed the Lisbon Strategy to achieve the objectives including providing outsourced to a new thematic importance of governance.

 2. A strategy for smart, sustainable and inclusive growth

 The Europe 2020 strategy is the realization of a single market is slowing and proposes to continue and strengthen the integration of the European market by removing a number of barriers and maintaining a strong competition policy.
 It is both the single market to adapt to an economy increasingly based on services and information technology and communication.
-The translation of contracts, the patent system, the legal system for remedies, administrative and fiscal barriers, the supervision of financial markets are all topics on which the EU must work to streamline the single market.
+The translation of contracts, the patent system, legal systems for remedies, administrative and fiscal barriers, the supervision of financial markets are all themes on which the EU must work to streamline the single market.